 Leg veins, also referred to as spider veins or telangiectasia, are a source of insecurity for many individuals.
 More commonly seen in women than men, these unsightly blue and red sunbursts are the result of dilated capillaries (tiny blood vessels) that are located near the surface of the skin.
 While these damaged blood vessels are unattractive, they are not a health concern.
 Fortunately, there are non-surgical cosmetic treatments available that can decrease the visibility of leg veins.

-At Adonia Medical Clinic, we treat leg veins using minimally-invasive, state-of-the-art techniques.
+At Adonia Medical Clinic in London, we treat leg veins using minimally-invasive, state-of-the-art techniques.

 Causes of Leg Veins

 Although leg veins are common, what causes them to form is not known.
 There are some factors, however, that may contribute to their formation.
 One of the biggest factor seems to be heredity.
 Individuals with a family history of spider veins will more likely develop them.
 In women, hormonal fluctuations may also play a role, especially during pregnancy.
 Poor circulation, a sedentary lifestyle, and weight problems may also be partly responsible for the appearance of leg veins.
 In addition, exposure to sunlight may also be a risk factor.

 Leg Vein Treatments at Adonia Medical Clinic, Maida Vale, UK

 Sclerotherapy for leg veins.
 The gold standard for leg vein treatment is considered sclerotherapy.
 During a sclerotherapy treatment, Dr. Ifeoma Ejikeme will inject a fibrovein solution into the unwanted leg vein.
 The solution will cause the blood vessel to collapse.
 Eventually, the body will absorb the broken down vein and the blemish will fade.
 The fading process take several weeks to occur.